 While it might seem easy to handle a claim on your own when you suffered no injuries, it can be quite challenging without prior experience.
 We handle every step on behalf of our clients, including gathering medical records, getting a copy of the police report, speaking to a medical professional about your health, and much more.

 In order to prevent you from drowning in bills and repair costs, we seek maximum compensation every single time.
 We won’t allow an insurance company to bully you into accepting a lowball offer.

 Not every personal injury law firm offers an initial free consultation.
 Curcio Law Offices, however, understand that car crash victims often have enough stress to worry about without paying for an attorney.
 After a crash, you have medical expenses, property damage bills, and emotional stress to deal with.
 We offer a free case review to all clients in order to make their claims process a little easier.

 Contact Curcio Law Offices Today

 If you have been involved in a non-injury car accident in Chicago, seek help from our team of Chicago car accident attorneys.
 We will guide you through your next steps and help you get the money you deserve.
 Call us at 312-321-1111 and receive a free consultation.
-Contact Curcio Law Group offices today for your case evaluation.
+Contact Curcio Law Offices today for your case evaluation.
 Not only do we handle car accident claims, we also handle medical malpractice claims.
 Visit our Illinois medical malpractice statute of limitations page for more information.